Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Sections: Jump to a section by clicking on its name.

 Summary: What You Need to Know About Magnesium Supplements

 Magnesium is an essential mineral which can be easily obtained through the diet and only a small percentage of people in the U.S. have a magnesium deficiency requiring supplementation.
 However, supplementing with magnesium may be helpful for conditions such as migraines and menstrual pain and it is an effective laxative and antacid.
 It may also improve glucose status in people with prediabetes -- particularly if they are low in magnesium.
 Maintaining adequate magnesium intake also has cardiovascular benefits.
-(See "What It Does""What It Does")
+(See "What It Does")